BotAwesome/Plexer-Reborn/readme.md

   *   **Enhanced Media Interactions:**
       *   Tabular episode list with checkboxes for custom M3U creation.
       *   Inline video player for movies and episodes.
+        *   (Note: Inline video playback is currently only compatible with Chromium-based browsers.)
       *   Direct download, JDownloader integration, link copying, and M3U creation for individual episodes, seasons, and movies.
   *   **Search History:** Saves and displays previous search queries.
   *   **Planned: Bookmarks:** Functionality to save and manage bookmarks for media items.